vanniexp/vanniexp/README.md

 - 🤘 Hi, I'm Vânia Cristina, but you can call me Vannie on interwebs

-- 💞 A technology lover
+- 💞 Passionate about creating beautiful & useful things

 - 🔭 I’m currently working at [Maxinst](https://maxinst.com.br/)